nyx-space/nyx/examples/04_lro_od/README.md

 For this preliminary analysis, we'll configure the dynamical models taking inspiration from the 2015 paper by Slojkowski et al. [Orbit Determination For The Lunar Reconnaissance Orbiter Using
 An Extended Kalman Filter](https://ntrs.nasa.gov/api/citations/20150019754/downloads/20150019754.pdf).
 In this paper, the LRO team compares the OD solution between GTDS and AGI/Ansys ODTK.
 We will be performing the same analysis but with Nyx!

-Cislunar propagation involves a handful of decently well determined forces, so we can use these directly in Nyx:
+Cislunar propagation involves several well-determined forces, which can be directly used in Nyx:

 - Solar radiation pressure;
 - Point mass gravity forces from the central object (Moon) and other celestial objects whose force is relevant, namely Earth, Sun, Jupiter, maybe Saturn;